Last updated on September 29, 2022

-For those who aren’t familiar with Kennesaw State University, it’s located in Kennesaw, Georgia, about twenty miles north of Atlanta.
-The College has an enrollment of about 30,000 students and the football team, known as the Owls, is a recent entry into the Big South Conference.
+For those unfamiliar with Kennesaw State University, it’s located in Kennesaw, Georgia, about twenty miles north of Atlanta.
+The College has an enrollment of about 30,000 students, and the football team, known as the Owls, is a recent entry into the Big South Conference.

 Tommy Bryant, Kennesaw State’s star quarterback, suffered an injury and had to leave the game.
 Tommy had played every second of every game for the entire season.
 Jonathan Murphy, the backup quarterback, had not taken a single snap.
 For twelve games, he sat on the sidelines and watched.

 I’d seen this scenario dozens of times before.
 A team works their tails off to make it to the playoffs only to have their star player go down, and their dreams of winning a championship go down with him.